Deep Web Indexing Provides Access to Content that Isn’t Necessarily Publicly Available

 7. Additional keywords–These can be additional keywords that describe the web form.

-There are a number of strategies used in this document to return a result from a deep web database to a searcher.
-Generally, those try to understand the source of the information, the forms used and how they work, information associated with each field of each form, content that may be retrieved by using the forms, how to rank the information that may be found in response to filling out a form, and a location associated with that information if necessary.
+There are several strategies used in this document to return a result from a deep web database to a searcher.
+Generally, those trying to understand the source of the information, the forms used and how they work, information associated with each field of each form, content that may be retrieved by using the forms, how to rank the information that may be found in response to filling out a form, and a location associated with that information if necessary.

 If you are interested in how the deep web might be crawled and indexed, this patent application shows some strategies for accomplishing those tasks.
 Co-inventor, Dr. Halevy, describes some of the issues involved in attempting to index such a wide variety of information, organized in diverse ways based upon business rules that don’t anticipate indexing by a search engine, in a paper he wrote called Why Your Data Won’t Mix.

 In that document, he describes some of the strategies he successfully used to create www.everyclassified.com, which aggregated content from thousands of different form sources and more than 5,000 semantic mappings of Web forms into common categories of classified ads.
 His company, Transformic Inc., which was acquired by Google probably in September of 2005, was the creator of everyclassified.com.